tidepool-org/hub/medtronic/suspendEvents.md

 ### `auto_resume_reduced`

-This means...
-We are not sure, but it might indicate that the pump is resuming but on a reduced dose?
+This means that the pump automatically resumed operation without use interaction.
 There is no indication of what that reduced dose might mean, and the "human readable" version of the status that Carelink provides is "Suspend (auto resume 100% Basal)" which seems to indicate that it's not reduced at all.

 ### `user_restart_basal`

 This means that the user manually restarted their basal operation after an automated suspend.
+I.e. after `alarm_suspend` the user cleared the alarm and choose to restart their basal rate.